uw-cryo/3D_CRS_Transformation_Resources/CONTRIBUTING.md

 ## Preview your changes

-Jupyter Book will execute notebooks and render HTML pages for the website.
+Myst will execute notebooks and render HTML pages for the website.
 Be sure to fix any execution errors and preview the website in your web browser to make sure everything looks good!

 ```
-pixi run website
+pixi run serve
 ```

+NOTE: you can also run `pixi run build` to build without opening a server and browser window.

 Happy with how things look?
 Finally, open a pull request to merge you changes: